bentoml/BentoML/docs/source/get-started/installation.rst

-    pull                Pull Bento from a remote Bento store server. push                Push Bento to a remote Bento store server. serve (serve-http)  Start a HTTP BentoServer from a given 🍱 serve-grpc          Start a gRPC BentoServer from a given 🍱
+    pull                Pull Bento from a remote Bento store server. push                Push Bento to a remote Bento store server. serve (serve-http)  Start a HTTP BentoServer from a given 🍱

 Install BentoML from source code
 --------------------------------